18F/handbook/README.md

 Forking and branching are two ways of submitting pull requests to edit the Handbook.

+If you are using the ***GitHub website built-in editing features***, you do not have to choose: GitHub will make the correct choice for you.

+If you are using your Terminal to edit, see below:

 * **TTS teammates**: Please use ***branching*** to submit pull requests.
 Federalist Preview sites will only be built from a branch, and continuous integration can only succeed for PRs created from branches.

 * **External contributors**: Please use ***forking*** to submit pull requests, since non-TTS contributors do not have write access.
 Unfortunately, we won't be able to run Federalist Preview sites for your pull request; please build and serve the site locally to test instead.

+If you have any questions, feel free to ask in [#tts-handbook](https://gsa-tts.slack.com/messages/tts-handbook).

+Thank you so much for your contributions! :tada:

 ### Travel guide development